mj10777/mapmbtiles/README.md

           * this source is newer than the source in the git-repository
        * to my knowlage the support for this project has been disscontinued in its Open-Source form.

-* some of the Mbtiles creation logic from the `Mapbox` project:
+* some of the Mbtiles creation logic came from the `Mapbox` project:
     *  the original project source can be found at [https://github.com/mapbox/mbutil]

-* some of the Mbtiles funtionality from the `Landez` project:
+* some of the Mbtiles funtionality came from the `Landez` project:
     *  the original project source can be found at [https://github.com/makinacorpus/landez]